All of the above are names being used for the same ultra-rare craniofacial overgrowth syndrome.

 Facial Infiltrating Lipomatosis, or FIL, is a congenital (meaning born with), non hereditary, disorder that causes overgrowth of one half of the face.
 The manifestation is variable ranging from mild to severe.
 The overgrowth is typically present at birth.

-FIL was first described in 1983 by Slavin and colleagues.
-About 59 reported cases have been found in literature.
-There are likely many undiagnosed, misdiagnosed and those who have not been published in medical literature.
-The condition seems to affect boths genders equally and is seen among different ethnicities.
+The condition was first described in 1983 by Slavin and colleagues.
+About 59 reported cases of FIL have been found in literature.
+Though ultra-rare (by definition less than 1 in 50 000) the prevalence of FIL is likely underestimated as there are multible terminologies for the condition, many undiagnosed, misdiagnosed and those who have not been published in medical literature.
+The condition seems to affect both genders equally and is seen among different ethnicities.

-FIL can be an isolated condition or as a component of other conditions like CLOVES syndrome which is also a part of the PIK3CA Related Overgrowth Spectrum (PROS).
+FIL can be an isolated condition or associated with other conditions like Hemimegalencephaly and CLOVES syndrome which are also a part of the PIK3CA Related Overgrowth Spectrum (PROS).
 You can read more about PROS further down this page.

 The most common features, affecting only one side of the face, are:

 Please note that not all patients with FIL have all these symptoms.

 A diagnosis of FIL can be based solely on clinical observations.
 Magnetic Resonance Imaging (MRI) provides the best delineation.